weeeBox/mobile-system-design/topics/in-app-api-design-deep-dive.md

 *   "Design an Analytics SDK" (like Segment/Firebase)
 *   "Design a Networking Library" (like Retrofit/Alamofire)

-The interviewer is testing your **"API Ergonomics"**—can you design a tool that other developers will love to use and find difficult to break?
+The interviewer is testing your **"API Ergonomics"** - can you design a tool that other developers will love to use and find difficult to break?

 ## 1. The Core Philosophy: "Easy to Learn, Hard to Misuse"